Second Thai–Lao Friendship Bridge

 Traffic on the bridge drives on the right, as in Laos, while traffic in Thailand drives on the left; the lane-change is on the Thai side.

 History

 Bridge construction began on 21 March 2004.
 Supports and spans were constructed on shore, then moved out onto pylons in the river by crane.

 The total cost was about 2.5 billion baht (US$70 million), funded largely by a Japanese loan.
-An opening ceremony was held on 19 December 2006, The bridge opened to the general public on 9 January 2007.
+An opening ceremony was held on 19 December 2006, and the bridge opened to the general public on 9 January 2007.